nikola1402/Templatr/README.md

 ### Troubleshooting
 Problem | Possible Cause | Solution
 --- | --- | ---
-“No templates found” | .templates/ folder missing | Create a template using Templator: Create New Template Variables not replaced | Typo or undefined variable | Check spelling or add variable to settings File not created | Workspace not open | Ensure a folder is opened in VS Code
+“No templates found” | .templates/ folder missing | Create a template using Templatr: Create New Template Variables not replaced | Typo or undefined variable | Check spelling or add variable to settings File not created | Workspace not open | Ensure a folder is opened in VS Code